cerebralnomad/Recipe-Scribe/README.md

 Otherwise either clone the repo or download the recipe_creator_source_files tarball.
 Make recipe_creator.py executable and run from the command line or make a program shortcut.

+Requires tkinter to be installed. (apt install python-tk)

 ## Usage

 On the first run of the program a file named CONFIG will be created in the directory where the program resides.
 Click Config in the menu to set your default save path.
 This will be where the save dialog starts when saving a file and should be the root directory of your recipe folder.
-Not setting this will cause the save dialog to default to the program folder.
+Not setting this will cause the save dialog to default to the program folder and require unnecessary navigation to the desired directory to save the first file each session.

 Fill out the recipe title, the ingredients, and the directions in the main window.
 Use File>Save or Ctrl+s to save.